-Since course reserves are an extension of the classroom, its copying must conform with fair use principles.
+Libraries, like individuals, have rights under 17 U.S.C.
+Section 107 to make fair uses of copyrighted works.
+Most commonly they exercise these rights in one or another form with course reserves.
 There is no part of Section 108 that addresses this kind of copying.
-Complying with fair use is not an easy task because fair use can be hard to understand.
-For example, Section 107 explicitly cites the practice of making multiple copies for classroom use as an example of fair use, but the provision also requires the user to consider the famous "four factors" stated in the statute before deciding whether a particular use is fair:
+Complying with fair use is not a simple task because fair use can be hard to understand.
+For example, Section 107 explicitly cites the practice of making multiple copies for classroom use as an example of fair use, but still requires the user to consider the "four factors" stated in the statute before deciding whether a particular use is fair: